Unparticle Casimir effect: Un-Casimir effect

-In the conventional case, $d_{\cal U}=1$, one finds $\mathbb{D}=D$, corresponding to the topological dimension $D=2$ of the boundary (we recall that, on dimensional grounds, $\cal{E}^C (a)$ is an energy per unit of surface).
+In the conventional case $d_{\cal U}=1$, one finds $\mathbb{D}=D$, corresponding to the topological dimension $D=2$ of the boundary (we recall that, on dimensional grounds, $\cal{E}^C (a)$ is an energy per unit {area}).
 On the other hand, when $d_{\cal U}\neq 1$, the dimensional parameter $\mathbb{D}$ departs from integer values, a typical feature of fractal surfaces.
-Specifically one finds that $\mathbb{D}$ is completely controlled by the unparticle scale dimension and reads $\mathbb{D}=2d_{\cal U}$.
-This results is in agreement to an equivalent fractalization of the horizon of a black hole solution obtained from scalar \cite{Goldberg:2007tt,Mureika:2007nc,Gaete:2010sp} and vector \cite{Mureika:2010je} uparticle exchange.
+Specifically one finds that $\mathbb{D}$ is completely {determined} by the unparticle dimension as $\mathbb{D}=2d_{\cal U}$.
+This result is in agreement with an equivalent fractalization of a black hole horizon obtained from scalar~\cite{Goldberg:2007tt,Mureika:2007nc,Gaete:2010sp} and vector~\cite{Mureika:2010je} unparticle exchange.
 The fractality encoded in unparticles has also been studied from a more general viewpoint.
-Fractals require the introduction of dimensional indicators like the spectral dimension, \textit{i.e.}, the dimension perceived by a diffusive process or random walker.
-To this purpose it has been shown that the complete fractalization of plates, \textit{i.e.}, $\mathbb{D}=2d_{\cal U}$ is a general result descending from the spectral dimension for an unparticle field propagating on a manifold with topological dimension $D=2$ \cite{Nicolini2011290}.
+Fractals require the introduction of dimensional probes like the spectral dimension, \textit{i.e.}, the dimension perceived by a diffusive process or random walker.
+As such, it has been shown that the complete fractalization of plates, \textit{i.e.}, $\mathbb{D}=2d_{\cal U}$ is a general result deriving from the spectral dimension for an unparticle field propagating on a manifold with topological dimension $D=2$~\cite{Nicolini2011290}.

 Finally we find that, for two parallel metallic plates separated by a distance $a$, the total attractive energy reads